Political Toxicology and Its Impact

 Congress did not intend that the component requirement of "food additive" would be satisfied by...a mere finding of any contact with food...For the component element of the definition to be satisfied, Congress must have intended the Commissioner to determine, with a fair degree of confidence that a substance migrates to food in more than insignificant amounts.

 Since FDA could not make such a determination, in due course, a Food Additive Regulation was issued in 1984 for acrylonitrile/styrene copolymers for use in making beverage bottles.
-Here was yet another case where protestations from consumerist groups like the Natural Resources Defense Council, Inc. led to exhaustive government action that finally resulted in a reaffirmation of the safety of the package attacked; more significantly, however, all of the due process here led the market for the container to go elsewhere so that by the time FDA finally issued its regulation, the safety issue was moot.
+Here was yet another case where protestations from consumerist groups like the Natural Resources Defense Council, Inc. led to exhaustive government action that finally resulted in a reaffirmation of the safety of the package attacked; more significantly, however, all of the due processes here led the market for the container to go elsewhere so that by the time FDA finally issued its regulation, the safety issue was moot.

-Unfortunately, the phenomenon of the raising of questions about materials, no matter how spurious, often, if not always, leads to the abandonment of a material by the food processor, and sometimes his retailer customers make this decision with little or no scientific basis so that there occurs a departure from use of the substance for reasons having no relationship to the science.
-Even more interesting, it can lead to the use of substitutes that are less safe or less desirable but about which there is not yet data to indicate any problem.
+Unfortunately, the phenomenon of raising questions about materials, no matter how spurious, often, if not always, leads to the abandonment of a material by the food processor, and sometimes his retailer customers make this decision with little or no scientific basis so that there occurs a departure from the use of the substance for reasons having no relationship to the science.
+Even more interesting, it can lead to the use of substitutes that are less safe or less desirable, but about which there is not yet data to indicate any problem.

 Reviews of the now massive amounts of data on BPA have been conducted by the relevant officials at the United States Food and Drug Administration, the European Food Safety Authority (EFSA) of the European Union, and Health Canada.
 In every case the conclusions reached were to the effect that there is no safety problem presented by the current uses of BPA.
 At the same time, however, passing mention has been made of the possibility of neural and behavioral effects on fetuses, all without citation of any hard data to support this conjecture.